2022 NASCAR Cup Series Championship Race

 The 2022 NASCAR Cup Series Championship Race was a NASCAR Cup Series race held on November 6, 2022, at Phoenix Raceway in Avondale, Arizona.
 Contested over 312 laps on the one mile (1.6 km) oval, it was the 36th and final race of the 2022 NASCAR Cup Series season.
+Joey Logano won the race, claiming his second Cup Series championship.

 Report

 Background

 Phoenix Raceway – also known as PIR – is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
 It is named after the nearby metropolitan area of Phoenix.
 The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
 PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
 The raceway is currently owned and operated by International Speedway Corporation.

 The raceway was originally constructed with a 2.5 mi road course that ran both inside and outside of the main tri-oval.
 In 1991 the track was reconfigured with the current 1.51 mi interior layout.
 PIR has an estimated grandstand seating capacity of around 67,000.
 Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.

 Phoenix Raceway is home to two annual NASCAR race weekends, one of 13 facilities on the NASCAR schedule to host more than one race weekend a year.
 The track is both the first and last stop in the western United States, as well as the fourth and the last track on the schedule.

 On October 28, 2022, Hendrick Motorsports announced that Alex Bowman would return to the No. 48 car for this race, having sat out the rest of Round of 12 and Round of 8 races (eliminating himself from Round of 12) after he suffered a concussion at the Texas playoff race.
-Ty Gibbs was supposed to participate in the race, but withdrew and was replaced by Daniel Hemric after the sudden death of Coy Gibbs after qualifying.
+Ty Gibbs was set to participate in the race, but withdrew and was replaced by Daniel Hemric after the sudden death of his father Coy Gibbs the previous night.